KirraKotsenburg/ECE_5960_Final_Project/README.md

 The input is a three axis' point (three inputs in total) with each axis being 4-bits.
 The output is a point with three 4-bit axis' (three outputs).

 LDalu.sv - ALU that allows for selecting between pointDouble and pointADD.
-Has two 12-bit inputs and a 12-bit output.
+Has two 12-bit inputs and a 12-bit output, such that bits [0:3] represent X, [4:7] represent Y, and [11:8] represent Z.
-Also has a 2-bit input for choosing which operation should be performed.
+Also has a 1-bit input for choosing which operation should be performed, with 0 being add and 1 being double.

 tb_LDalu.sv - Testbench for both pointDouble and pointADD.

+Other Files:

+tb_LDalu.do - Script for running tests in Questa.

+Report.pdf - Final report of project.